W1KT04/GeniusLyrics/README.md

 - 🔍 Automatically fetches lyrics for the currently playing song
 - 📄 Displays full lyrics with formatting and section annotations
+- ⚙️ Includes a rich settings panel to customize appearance and behavior:
+  - Font size adjustment
+  - Theme selection (Dark, Light, Custom)
+  - Background, text, and highlight colors
+  - Background opacity and window blur controls
+  - Text alignment and corner radius options
+  - Line spacing customization
+  - Toggles for bold annotations, auto-open, auto-scroll, caching lyrics, showing timestamps, and custom colors
-- 💡 Shows a floating modal with a dark theme
+- 💡 Shows a floating modal with a dark theme by default
 - 🔗 Includes a source link to the original Genius page
 - 🎯 Works seamlessly with Spicetify's Topbar

 ---

 ## 🖼 Preview

+### Lyrics Modal with Settings Panel

 ### Loading Modal
 ![Loading Modal](images/LoadingModal.png)